Get the Latest Updates from Anura

 Luckily for the consumer, new laws like GDPR and other proposed pieces of legislation have made it harder for companies to collect and keep data with (or without) people’s consent.
 In some cases, platforms like Instagram and even Apple’s App Store have drastically reduced the amount of data third-party developers can pull from the platforms’ APIs.

 But for businesses whose services rely on publicly available data, not having access to that wealth of information has definitely hurt their bottom lines.
 To stay afloat and get around new privacy measures, some companies have turned to a tried-and-true method of data aggregation: web scraping.

 When it comes to the walled gardens of social media, things get a little tricky.
-Since they can’t pull data directly from the platforms’ APIs, some third-party companies send out scraper bots to trawl through social media feeds and profiles for any publicly available data, such as likes, comments, and followers.
+Since they can’t pull data directly from the platforms’ APIs, some third-party companies send out scraper bots to crawl through social media feeds and profiles for any publicly available data, such as likes, comments, and followers.
 Although the scraped data isn’t very detailed, it’s still useful for advertising and marketing purposes.